department-of-veterans-affairs/vagov-content/pages/education/survivor-dependent-benefits.md

 -	Was detained (held) by force while in the line of duty by a foreign government or power, **or**
 -	Is in the hospital or getting outpatient treatment for a service-connected permanent and total disability, and is likely to be discharged for that disability.
 A service-connected permanent and total disability is a disability resulting from your service that doesn’t go away.

-**You may qualify for education benefits if you’re the child or spouse of a Veteran** and one of the below descriptions is true of the Veteran.
+**You may qualify for VA education benefits if you’re the child or spouse of a Veteran** and one of the below descriptions is true of the Veteran.

 **One of these must be true.
 The Veteran:**
 - Is permanently and totally disabled due to a service-connected disability, **or**
 -	Died while on active duty or as a result of a service-connected disability

-If you’re a dependent who doesn’t meet the above criteria, you may still qualify for education benefits if the Veteran or Servicemember transferred some or all of their Post-9/11 GI Bill entitlement to you while they were on active duty. <br>
+If you’re a dependent who doesn’t meet the above criteria, you may still qualify for VA education benefits if the Veteran or Servicemember transferred some or all of their Post-9/11 GI Bill entitlement to you while they were on active duty. <br>
 [Learn about transferred benefits](/education/transfer-post-9-11-gi-bill-benefits/).

 </div>